-Write a program that, every second, randomly picks one of the Scribbler's three LEDs and turns it on for 1s.
-Make sure each LED has probability exactly 1/3 of being chosen.
+Write a program that randomly picks one of the Scribbler's three LEDs and turns it on for 1s, and keeps doing this forever.
+Make sure that at each step, each LED has probability exactly 1/3 of being chosen.
 (Hint: As a first step, you could come up with a method so that the probabilities are very, very close to 1/3, rather than exactly 1/3.)